chickentuna/NullAntipatterns/markdowns/1_intro.md

 It wouldn't be so bad if the compiler could warn you when you risk a NullPointerException due to bad null handling.
 However, it will only ever crash at runtime and, more often than not, slap bang in the middle of some code very far away from the source of the problem.

-Let's take a look at how to avoid the more common null-based problems sorted by ascending complexity.
+Let's take a look at how to avoid the more common null-based problems 🐛.